Texas-A-M-University-San-Antonio/lab8-template/README.md

 ### Step 3: Submit to Blackboard Assignment
 Once you have verified your submission on GitHub Classroom, copy the URL of your assignment repository and submit this GitHub repository link to Blackboard as confirmation that you are DONE.

-**Excellent work!** You've reached Lab 7, and this assignment introduces you to string comparison and sorting algorithms.
-Working with the `compareTo` method and logical operators will help you understand how computers sort text data.
-This is a fundamental skill that applies to databases, search engines, and countless other applications.
-Remember to test your program with different city orderings to ensure it handles all cases correctly.
-Breaking down the problem into smaller comparisons and using logical thinking will lead you to success!
+**Excellent work!** You've reached Lab 8, and this assignment introduces you to loop control with sentinel values and formatted output.
+Working with while loops and the `printf` method will help you understand how to process variable amounts of data and display results professionally.
+The geometric mean is used in many real-world applications like calculating average growth rates, investment returns, and benchmark performance.
+Remember to test your program with different numbers of processor speeds to ensure your loop and calculations work correctly!

 **Important:** Focus on completing the lab assignment.
 Do NOT edit or tamper with any test files, markdown files, or class files if they appear in your repository.